RicardoAzuul/code-institute-ms4-fullstack/README.md

 Nice to have:
 <!-- TODO: nice to haves -->
-- Functionality that allows subscribers to update fellow members on their successes --> a forum?
+- Functionality that allows subscribers to update fellow members on their successes, perhaps a forum?
 - User proﬁles containing information that map to nutrition and/or exercise plans
 - Product reviews
 - A subscription-based payment model: on offer are 3 subscriptions, based on duration of subscription.
 Subscriptions get you access to workouts, nutrition plans, the community and a discount on the shop